Visiting Stourhead: what you need to know

 - Shuttle bus and garden buggy: are not currently running.

-- Dogs: are welcome in the garden after 2pm until 31 October, then all day from November until March 2021.
+- Dogs: are welcome in the garden during daytime opening from November until March 2021.
 Dogs must always be kept on short leads.

 When you arrive

-- Please have your ticket to hand, and show it to any member of staff who asks for it through your car window.
+- Please have your ticket to hand, and show it to any member of staff who asks for it when you arrive.

 - If you are a member with a booking, we'll also ask for you to show your membership card.